Skip to Content

 Note

-This setting is independent of the operation timeout setting in Integration Studio or Design Studio.
+This setting is independent of the operation timeout setting in Studio or Design Studio.
 Operation timeout settings are not used unless the EnableAPITimeout setting in the private agent configuration file is enabled.

 Warning